Few things are as uncomfortable as sitting for an extended amount of time at work while dealing with sciatica.

 Pair that with the waterfall style chair that has gently sloping contours on your hip areas (again alleviating pressure that can pinch that nerve were trying to avoid) in a system that self synchronizes when you adjust the reclining and tilt of the chair and it’s not hard to see why this is such a popular option.

-It would have been nice to see adjustable seat depth options as well, but again this is a chair that costs two or three times less what you might spend on something with that feature built right in.
+It would have been nice to see adjustable seat depth options as well, but again this is a chair that costs two or three times less than what you might spend on something with that feature built right in.

 At the end of the day, this is certainly a chair you don’t want to overlook just because of its more affordable price point.